To access a HIPAA topic, click on the description of your choice in the menu below:

 Please send questions, comments or requests for further information about the AAMC survey to Rina Hakimian or call 202-828-0484.

-For questions regarding HIPAA patient rights or accounting of disclosure, contact Lynn Crothers, Privacy Officer, at (859) 323-1184.
+For questions regarding HIPAA patient rights or accounting of disclosure, contact UK's Healthcare Privacy Officer, Richard Chapman at (859) 323-1184.

 For questions regarding HIPAA agreements such as Data Use Agreements or Business Associate Agreements, contact Harry Dadds, Associate General Counsel, at (859) 323-1161.